ibm-cloud-docs/vpc/conref.md

 All custom images must meet the following requirements：
 - Contain a single file or volume
 - Is in qcow2 or vhd format
-- Is cloud-init enabled
+- Is cloud-init enabled or can be booted using ESXi kickstart
-- The operating system is supported as a [stock image](/docs/vpc?topic=vpc-about-images#stock-images)
 - Size doesn't exceed 250 GB
 - The minimum size is 10 GB.
 For any image that is less than 10 GB, the size is rounded up to 10 GB.
 {: #custom-image-requirements-list}